sykoravojtech/PPOthesis/README.md

 and now you have the terminal to run anything you like.

 <!-- RUNNING AND TRAINING MODELS -->
-# Running and Training Models
+# Running & Training Models

 ## How to run a saved model
 All paths to saved trained model are in the file `ppo/model_paths.py` which has them neatly assigned to variables.
 You can use these at the bottom of the file `ppo/run_model.py` where you can choose how many model to run on how many environments.